-Panna Mian ka Kund is a 17th century baori (stepwell) built by a eunuch, Panna Mian, a leading figure at the court of Raja Jai Singh I. Hundreds of steps zig-zag down to the water in a stunning, mesmerizing pattern.
+Panna Meena ka Kund is a 17th-century baori (stepwell) built by a eunuch, Panna Miah, who was a leading figure at the court of Raja Jai Singh I. Hundreds of steps zig-zag down to the water in a stunning, mesmerizing pattern.
 Today, the stepwell is used as a place to socialise with loved ones.
 It’s located nearby the splendid Amber Fort; a must-see when visiting the Pink City.
 It’s also nearby the Anokhi Museum, which is dedicated to the traditional and local technique of hand block printed textiles.

 The Flower Market

-The vibrant Janta Bazaar (vegetable market) was where Sonny bought marigolds for his girlfriend, Sunaina.
-Here, colourful marigolds and other flowers are made into garlands, and sold briskly as offerings to beloved deities in temples and roadside shrines.
+The vibrant Phool Mandi (flower market) is where Sonny bought marigolds for his girlfriend, Sunaina.
+Here, colourful marigolds and other flowers are made into garlands and sold briskly as offerings to beloved deities in temples and roadside shrines.
 The flower market is a highlight of our Jaipur morning market walk.

-Nearby is the Jantar Mantar (an 18th century observatory built by Sawai Jai Singh II.
+Nearby is the Jantar Mantar (an 18th-century observatory built by Sawai Jai Singh II.
 Some of the instruments are still used to forecast how hot the summer months will be, the expected date of arrival, duration and intensity of the monsoon), and the City Palace (occupying the heart of the Pink City, the City Palace has been home to the rulers of Jaipur since the first half of the 18th century.
-It’s now a museum displaying a fabulous collection of treasures; from rare manuscripts to miniature painting, weaponry to palanquins.
+It’s now a museum displaying a fabulous collection of treasures, from rare manuscripts to miniature painting, weaponry, and palanquins).

 The Best Exotic Marigold Hotel (for the Elderly and Beautiful)

-At one point in the film the characters travel to Udaipur.
-This fairy-tale like city, dotted with marble palaces and lakes surrounded by a ring of hills, was founded by Maharana Udai Singh in 1559.
+At one point in the film, the characters travel to Udaipur.
+This fairy-tale-like city, dotted with marble palaces and lakes surrounded by a ring of hills, was founded by Maharana Udai Singh in 1559.
 This romantic city is dominated by the massive City Palace, which overlooks Lake Pichola and its dreamy island palaces, including the Lake Palace seen in the film.
 The Lake Palace is over 250 years old, and now a luxury hotel run by the Taj group.
-Scenes were also shot at the Jagat Niwas Palace, where the characters had rooftop drinks.
+Scenes were also shot at Jagat Niwas Palace, where the characters had rooftop drinks.